-So you’ve set up your blog, made it look pretty, now what?
+So you’ve set up your blog and made it look pretty.
+Now what?

 Once you start your blog, if you don’t post consistently, you will not garner a following.
 Simple as that.
 If you’re only going to post once a month or even once a week, don’t waste your time.

 Another vitally important thing you can do as a newish blogger is to mingle and socialize.
 Which can mean join blog parties.
 Or sharing on social media.

 Please don’t add a list a mile long of blog parties you’re linking to for one post.
 It just looks tacky.
 Join up to three.
 That’s my limit.
 That way you have time to go visit other linked blogs.